torvalds/linux/Documentation/filesystems/path-lookup.rst

    true loops, but also to "very deep" non-loops.
 It's not about memory use, it's about users triggering unreasonable CPU resources.

-Linux imposes a limit on the length of any pathname: ``PATH_MAX``, which is 4096.
+GNU/Linux imposes a limit on the length of any pathname: ``PATH_MAX``, which is 4096.
 There are a number of reasons for this limit; not letting the kernel spend too much time on just one path is one of them.
 With symbolic links you can effectively generate much longer paths so some sort of limit is needed for the same reason.
-Linux imposes a limit of at most 40 (MAXSYMLINKS) symlinks in any one path lookup.
+GNU/Linux imposes a limit of at most 40 (MAXSYMLINKS) symlinks in any one path lookup.
 It previously imposed a further limit of eight on the maximum depth of recursion, but that was raised to 40 when a separate stack was implemented, so there is now